CodeWizard-404/UniTracker/README.md

 Get instant notifications for task deadlines, new task assignments, and updates.
 Stay on top of your tasks with minimal effort.

 ### 4. **Collaboration**
-Professors and admins can collaborate with students by assigning tasks, leaving feedback, and tracking progress in real-time.
+Professors can collaborate with students by assigning tasks, and tracking progress in real-time.

+**To Be Added :**
 ### 5. **Calendar Integration**
 See all your tasks and deadlines in one easy-to-read calendar view.
 Visualize your schedule and never miss a deadline again!